top of page

 Monique Crooij

 The longer the situation lasts, the more the eating disorder takes hold of your child, but also of you and the other family members.
 Moments that were once nice, such as eating together, going on vacation, family visits, doing fun things; they all change.
-It felt to me as if I couldn't (wasn't allowed to) relax anywhere anymore.
+It felt to me as if I couldn't relax anywhere anymore.
 As if I were no longer really safe anywhere.

 What makes it so hard?